Inmoresentum/InteractiveQuizApplication/README.md

 <h2 style="text-decoration: underline; text-decoration-color: #0575e6"> Issues </h2>

+You've found a bug in the source code, a mistake in the documentation?
+You can help
-you've found a bug in the source code, a mistake in the documentation? you can help by [submitting an issue on GitHub](https://github.com/Inmoresentum/InteractiveQuizApplication/issues). before you create an issue, make sure to search for the issue archive -- your issue may have already been addressed!
+by [submitting an issue on GitHub](https://github.com/Inmoresentum/InteractiveQuizApplication/issues). before you create an issue, make sure to search for the issue archive -- your issue may have already been addressed!

-please try to create bug reports that are:
+Please try to create bug reports that are:

 - _reproducible._ include steps to reproduce the problem.
 - _specific._ include as much detail as possible: which version, what environment, etc.